 The new year has arrived… but all those office jobs you dread will likely start calling.
 File archiving, tidying up the CRM database, changing around the office and the one that takes the longest… email archiving.

 Did you know there’s more to email archiving than simply tidying up your inbox?
-Laws such as Data Protection Act 1998 (DPA), the new EU General Data Protection Regulation and best practice guidelines also need consideration, and with spear fishing email scams becoming more frequent there is no better time like the present to start archiving.
+Laws such as Data Protection Act 1998 (DPA), the new EU General Data Protection Regulation and best practice guidelines also need consideration, and with Spear Phishing email scams becoming more frequent there is no better time like the present to start archiving.

 Here are our 5 useful tips to help with your email archiving this time round